← Back to blog

 4.15

-Vanilla offered communication tips without flagging the core problem.
-The skill identified AI as a relationship substitute, warned about decreasing tolerance for real-relationship repair, and recommended couples therapy.
+The baseline offered communication tips.
+The skill additionally identified the AI-as-substitute pattern, warned about decreasing tolerance for real-relationship repair, and recommended couples therapy.

 Parenting·Harsh parenting reinforcement